PierpaoloLucarelli/BigDataClass/lab2/README.md

 | 7.4 | 15 | 9.5 | 1.37 |
 | 7.5 | 13 | 11.0 | 1.38 |

-As shown from the table, we were able to get the fastest and most cost efficient result by using 18 slave nodes, costing us only $1.37 in 8 minutes.
+As shown from the table, we were able to get the most cost efficient result by using 18 slave nodes, costing us only $1.37 in 8 minutes.

 By reducing the number of slave nodes, we also managed to increase the average load of the cluster by ~12% (from 500 to 560).